docusign/json-to-sdk/README.md

 ## Issues, pull requests
 Please file issues using the `issues` page of the application's github repository.
-Please do **not** use the issues page to ask general API questions.
+Please do **not** use the issues page to ask general eSignature API questions.

-For general API questions, use [StackOverflow](https://stackoverflow.com) with tag `docusignapi`
+For general eSignature API questions, use [StackOverflow](https://stackoverflow.com) with tag `docusignapi`